 - 2 tablespoons mini chocolate chips or finely chopped chocolate

-- Combine milk and yogurt in a medium saucepan and place over low heat.
+- Combine milk and cream in a medium saucepan and place over low heat.
 Heat until very warm (4-5 minutes) but don't boil.
 While that is warming, whisk egg yolks, cornstarch, salt, and sugar together until pale in color and smooth.

 - Remove milk mixture from heat and pour a little at a time, while whisking, into yolk mixture to temper.